scipopt/gcg/doc/resources/users/misc/getting-started.md

 ```

-To read your own problem, please use a format as described in @subpage input-formats (otherwise, you can also @ref reader "add your own reader").
+To read your own problem, please use a format as described in @subpage input-formats (otherwise, you can also @ref own-reader "add your own reader").

 ### Solve your problem with `optimize`
 Here the magic happens: GCG optimizes what you previously read.